-Argyris Maltsides, T. Municipal Councillor of Thessaloniki
+Argyris Maltsidis, former Municipal Councilor of Thessaloniki

-- 48 photos and 10 newspaper reports.
+- 48 photographs and 10 newspaper articles.

-Mr. Bakoglidis, dear Mayor of Kalamaria, the residents of the settlement can’t wait to see the park with the Votsi’s monument that you promised us 2 years ago.
-We too wish, along with the students of our schools to honor him every year.
-Don’t delay the project any longer.
-Nowadays, there is a lack of heroes in our country and Admiral Votsis is the perfect example.
-But are we ready to fight, to dare, not to be disappointed?”Thank you.Ananias Tsirabides, Emeritus Professor AUTh, Member of the Board of Directors of HARH
+Mr. Bakoglidis, dear Mayor of Kalamaria, the residents of the settlement are eager to see the park with the Votsis monument that you promised two years ago.
+We, too, with our schoolchildren, wish to honor him every year.
+Do not delay the project any longer.
+Today when heroes/standards are lacking in our country, Admiral Votsis offers himself as an ideal example of such a man.
+But are we ready to fight, to dare, not to be disappointed?